Kim Kardashian’s ‘Legally Blonde’ Halloween Costume Gets Rave Reviews From Fans

 Kim Kardashian decided to dress up as Elle Woods from Legally Blonde for Halloween this year, and fans are loving it.

 The reality TV superstar revealed the transformation on Thursday via her Instagram page with a series of photos.
-In one of the photos, she wears a blonde wig and pink satin dress.
+In one of the photos, she wears a blond wig and pink satin dress.
 She paired the look with pink sunglasses and a large black handbag with a tiny dog peeking out of it.

 In the others, she’s flaunting her voluptuous figure in a shiny green string bikini with her hair in a high ponytail.